 She is currently the education lead at the Sydney Policy Lab, which is Sydney University’s bridge-building hub with the wider community, and is the strategic director of their post-COVID economic recovery plan.
-She is also the host of the ChangeMakers Podcast, where she shares much of her learnings, reflections, and lessons in social change strategy.
+She is also the host of the ChangeMakers Podcast, where she shares much of her learnings, reflections, and lessons in social change strategy and making a difference.

 This multi-faceted history of participation and involvement in as well as reflection upon social change movements is what we focus on in today’s conversation with Amanda.
-That’s much of what we dive into in our chat today: where we’re at in the world with bringing about positive social change and how to create more of the ideal world that we believe we should be living in.
+That’s much of what we dive into in our chat today: where we’re at in the world with bringing about positive change and how to change the world into the world we believe we should be living in.
 So many detailed reflections, lessons, and incredibly impactful advice.

 This episode is definitely worth a listen, especially as a young, ambitious changemaker fired up about fixing one of the many issues our world is currently facing.

 “Arrogance is the quality of the enemy.
 Caution yourself against any practice that would connect with that.
 Be open.
 Be learning.
 Be creative.
 It’s not easy.
 If you’re not challenged, then you’re not trying.” – Amanda Tattersall

 - The nuances of Amanda’s multi-faceted career in social change movements

 - How Amanda’s youth influenced her journey in the social good space

 - The world’s current state and what must be done to make a difference

 - Why social entrepreneurs and leaders must think and reflect, not just act